What is exotropia?

 Diagnosing exotropia

-An eye doctor can diagnose exotropia by checking for symptoms, evaluating family medical history and performing certain vision tests.
+An eye doctor can diagnose exotropia by checking for symptoms, evaluating family medical history and performing a comprehensive eye exam that includes tests such as:

-A cycloplegic refraction can also be performed.
-During this test, special eye drops are placed onto the eye to temporarily stop it from focusing on its own.
+A cycloplegic refraction may also be performed.
+During this test, special eye drops are placed onto the eye to temporarily relax the eye’s focusing muscles.
+This allows the eye doctor to measure refractive error more accurately.

 SEE RELATED: Why kids’ eye exams are so important